-Schools have always collected a wide range of data, from enrollment information and student performance to health and disciplinary records.
-This data allows educators, school leaders, and the community to have a glimpse at how the schools and students are doing and to inform teaching and learning.
-While increased data use can transform education by empowering students and teachers to expand learning in ways they couldn't before the evolution of digital technology, it also has the potential to put sensitive student information at risk.
-Effective policies can help curtail some of the risks accompanying student data collection and ensure that data is used ethically to support learning.
+Schools have always collected a wide range of data, detailing things from enrollment information and student performance to health and disciplinary records, to allow educators, school leaders, and the community to have a glimpse at how the schools and students are doing and to inform teaching and learning.
+ESAs play an increasingly large role in helping LEAs store, transfer, analyze, and administer data.
+While increased data use has the potential to transform education by empowering students and teachers to expand learning in ways they couldn't before the evolution of digital technology, it also has the potential to put sensitive student information at risk.
+Effective policies can help curtail some of the risks that accompany student data collection and ensure that data is used ethically to support learning.

 - Support reauthorization of FERPA to include clear and updated language aligned with existing laws and regulations that schools are following. - Provide coherent and easy-to-understand guidance for parents and educators regarding FERPA, PPRA, and COPPA and their protection of student data privacy and security. - Update definitions to address current realities, making it possible to protect data while ensuring appropriate student data use for legitimate educational needs. - Secure joint guidance from the U.S. Depts. of Health and Human Services and Education regarding the overlap of HIPAA and FERPA laws. - Oppose federal language that would restrict local education administrators and staff designees' ability to share information with and from appropriate agencies as necessary. - Support legislation that recognizes both schools and vendors (among others) have responsibilities related to student data and privacy and ensures that all players are held appropriately accountable. - Data collected for and around education and students is multi-faceted and multi-functional.
-Therefore, federal policy addressing student data privacy cannot inhibit district access to data for student learning, safety and well-being, and district operations.
+Federal policy addressing student data privacy cannot inhibit district access to data for student learning, safety and well-being, and district operations.